Chevrolet Equinox

-The Chevrolet Equinox is a series of crossover SUVs from Chevrolet introduced in 2004 for the 2005 model year.
-It replaces the North American Chevrolet Tracker and Chevrolet S-10 Blazer.
+The Chevrolet Equinox is a crossover SUV introduced by Chevrolet in 2004 for the 2005 model year.
+It was intended to replace the North American Chevrolet Tracker and Chevrolet S-10 Blazer.
 The third-generation Equinox also replaced the first-generation Chevrolet Captiva.

-A battery electric, or BEV version called the Equinox EV was introduced in 2022 with sales starting in 2023 for the 2024 model year.
-It adopts a separate design and underpinnings from the ICE-powered Equinox.
+An all-electric battery-powered (BEV) version called the Equinox EV was introduced in 2022 with sales starting in 2023 for the 2024 model year.
+It adopts a separate design and underpinnings from the internal combustion engine powered Equinox.

 First generation (2005)

-The Chevrolet Equinox was introduced in 2004 for the 2005 model year.
-Originally, the Equinox was shown at the 2003 North American International Auto Show.

-The Pontiac Torrent was introduced in 2005 for the 2006 model year.
-The Pontiac Torrent was originally shown at the 2005 Los Angeles Auto Show.
+The Chevrolet Equinox was introduced in 2004 at the 2003 North American International Auto Show for the 2005 model year; its mechanical twin, the Pontiac Torrent, was introduced in 2005 at the 2005 Los Angeles Auto Show for the 2006 model year.
+A unique feature on the Equinox was its sliding rear bench seat dubbed "Multi-Flex".

 Riding on the GM Theta platform, the unibody is mechanically similar to the Saturn Vue and the Suzuki XL7.
 However, the Equinox and the Torrent are larger than the Vue, riding on a 112.5 in wheelbase, 5.9 in longer than the Vue.
 Front-wheel drive is standard, with optional all-wheel drive.
-They are not designed for serious off-roading like the truck-based Chevrolet Tahoe and Chevrolet TrailBlazer.
+They are not designed for off-roading unlike the truck-based Chevrolet Tahoe and TrailBlazer.

 For the 2006 model year, GM updated the Equinox for the first time, adding GM badges on the front doors, as well as recoloring the dashboard panel from grey to black.
-For 2007, the instrument cluster got a redesign with a trip computer display, replacing the Saturn-sourced unit.
+Heated seats became available with the cloth interior, and the rear seats now featured smaller headrests for improved rear visibility.
+The transmission shifter knob and HVAC controls were also updated.
+Outside, LS models now featured a standard body-color front bumper (instead of black), while LT models now featured body-color outside mirrors.

+The Equinox and Torrent received several interior and mechanical updates for 2007.
+The instrument cluster was redesigned with a trip computer display, replacing the Saturn-sourced unit.
+There were also some mechanical updates: the gear ratios of the five-speed transmission were revised for improved fuel economy, brakes now have rear vented discs instead of drums, and the fuel tank size is now 20.5 US gallons (on FWD) or 16.6 US gallons (on AWD), instead of the previous 17-US-gallon size on both models.

-The first generation Equinox and Torrent were produced exclusively at the CAMI Automotive GM/Suzuki joint venture plant in Ingersoll, Ontario, Canada.
+The first-generation Equinox and Torrent were produced exclusively at the CAMI Automotive GM/Suzuki joint venture plant in Ingersoll, Ontario, Canada.
 The 3.4 L LNJ V6 engine is made in China (by Shanghai GM), while the Aisin AF33 transmission is made in Japan.
-Starting with the 2008 model year, the Equinox Sport and Pontiac GXP were available with a 3.6-liter V6 engine that was made in the United States.
+Starting with the 2008 model year, the Equinox Sport and Torrent GXP were available with a 3.6-liter DOHC V6 engine that was made in the United States.